Table of contents

 Mining of non-renewable resources grows fast initially, peaks, then collapses.
 This happened in the case of crude oil production, analyzed in the 1960s in a seminal report by M. King Hubbert.
 The peak in oil production that occurred is now called ‘peak oil’.
 This peak occurs in the 1970s followed by a collapse.
-But technological innovations like horizontal drilling and hydraulic fracturing allowed the North Dakota oil boom in 2008.
+But technological innovations like horizontal drilling and hydraulic fracturing allowed the crude oil production to boom again in 2008.

 Groundwater can be approximated as non-renewable but only in cases where the rate of groundwater recharge is low.
 Groundwater is recharged when it rains and the water percolates down to the water table, or when nearby streams or lakes lose some water to replenish the aquifer through the soil.
 Groundwater recharge is low in Texas and Kansas, but high in Nebraska, which is why we chose the High Plains aquifer as our region of interest.
 This region also enjoys extensive data reporting.
 Comparing these three states using the new approach revealed that crop production, like groundwater withdrawal, suffers from a peak way after peak groundwater withdrawal which we call ‘peak grain’.
 This lag in trends is a characteristic of systems sensitive to population dynamics (see Turchin’s work on historic trends of population vs warfare).
 This lag is larger when the aquifer has a longer lifespan.

 This work is currently submitted; more details will appear here once it is published.

 Resolving differences in canopy radiation interception between four species of pine